hostelhub/property-description/README.md

-# Project Name
+# HostelHub

-> Project description
+> A full-stack hostel booking web application.
+This microservice is the photo carousel for a hostel.

 ## Related Projects